saecki/zig-grep/paper/paper.typ

 `errdefer` runs code only when an error is returned from the scope, this can be useful when dealing with multiple steps that can fail, to clean up intermediate resources.

 == Memory management
-Zig doesn't include a garbage collector, and uses a very explicit manual memory management strategy.\
+Zig doesn't include a garbage collector and uses a very explicit manual memory management strategy.\
 Allocators are manually instantiated and passed to data structures or function which might allocate.
-The standard library includes a range of allocators fit for different use cases, ranging from general purpose, and arena, to fixed buffer allocators.
+The standard library includes a range of allocators fit for different use cases, ranging from general purpose, and arena, to fixed buffer allocators.\
 Memory allocation may fail, and out of memory errors must be handled.
 Memory deallocation must always succeed.
+Like other resources, data structures that allocate provide a `deinit` procedure that can be `defer`ed to deallocate the used memory.\
+In debug mode zig keeps track of allocations and detects memory leaks.

 == Comptime
 Zig provides a powerful compile time evaluation mechanism to avoid using macros or code generation.\